RatinFX/ratinfx.github.io/src/content/project/vpconsole.md

 - **Search** for `VPConsole` (under `Show commands containing`) and **select the Extension**
 - **Set a key combination** in `Shotcut keys` like **Ctrl + Shift + Space**
 - Finally click **[Add]** then **[OK]**

+## Special thanks

+To **everyone**, who helped test new features via the open-betas and provided any feedback.